 Judge Moriarty said he will order Mr. Thrift to submit saliva or hair samples for DNA analysis, to be included in the state’s database, and order him to register as a Sex Offender.

-Kate MacDougall, Assistant District Attorney from the Essex County District Attorney's office in Salem, read a brief but dramatic summary of the case beginning with July 23, 2011, when Mr. Thrift, his then-wife Erika Johnson Thrift, and their three young children were living in Vineyard Haven, having moved from their native Arkansas.
-A teenaged relative of Ms. Thrift was living with them as a baby-sitter.
+Kate MacDougall, Assistant District Attorney from the Essex County District Attorney’s office in Salem, read a brief but dramatic summary of the case beginning with July 23, 2011, when Mr. Thrift, his then-wife and their three young children were living in Vineyard Haven, having moved from another state.
+A teenage babysitter also lived with them.

 Meanwhile, one of the children called 911, and the teen-aged relative joined in on the emergency call.
 But Mr. Thrift took the phone from them and misled police by telling them there was a disturbance at an address far from the actual location of his house, at the other end of the Island.

 When officers did arrive at the house, thanks to Caller ID, they found Ms. Thrift injured from the assault.
-They transported her to the Martha's Vineyard Hospital.
-The teen-aged baby sitter was left alone at the house with the three young children.
-The girl made cell phone calls to her mother and a teenaged friend in Arkansas, her home state, recounting the events of the night.
+They transported her to the Martha’s Vineyard Hospital.
+The teenaged babysitter was left alone at the house with the three young children.
+The girl made cell phone calls to her mother and a teenaged friend out of state, her home state, recounting the events of the night.
 She also called 911, reporting that she was scared and had armed herself with a knife, fearing that the defendant would return.
 The cell phone call ended abruptly with the teenager screaming.
 The defendant had returned, forcing her to her knees.

-The teenager was able to again call her friend in Arkansas, who heard Mr. Thrift say, "Shut up, or I will stab you in the neck," before the call ended.
+The teenager was able to again call her friend out of state, who heard Mr. Thrift say, “Shut up, or I will stab you in the neck,” before the call ended.
 He then raped the girl while his three young daughters witnessed the assault.